jesse-silbert/jesse-silbert.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fifth year Ph.D. student at the Princeton University Department of Economics interested in industrial organization, market design, labor markets, online platforms, and matching theory.
+I am a sixth year Ph.D. student at the Princeton University Department of Economics interested in industrial organization, market design, labor markets, online platforms, and matching theory.

 In addition to economics, I am passionate about rock climbing, weird music, and good food.